 Where are you teaching and what’s your school like?
-What made you choose that location/school?

 How did you get your job?
 What was the process like?